oslabs-beta/AWSome/README.md

 - Provide a detailed description of your changes.
 - Submit the PR and wait for our team to review it.

+### 7️⃣ Celebrate! 🎉
+Once approved, your contribution will be merged into the project.
+Thank you for helping us improve this tool for developers!

+💡 Need help?
+Feel free to open an issue or reach out to us in discussions! 🚀